-Upon receipt, store Proteinase K and RNase A solutions at 2-8°C. Store other kit components at room temperature.
+Upon receipt, store DNA Bead Mix, Proteinase K, and RNase A solutions at 2-8°C. Store other kit components at room temperature.
 Kit components are stable for at least 9 months from date of receipt when stored as recommended.
-The Binding Buffer contains the chaotropic salt guanidine hydrochloride, which is hazardous (see SDS).
-Use gloves and other appropriate laboratory protection when using this kit.
-Mixing bleach with guanidine hydrochloride can produce hazardous byproducts.
-DO NOT mix waste from this kit with bleach.
-Handle all kit components using universal laboratory safety precautions.